MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-IoT.md

 ---
-title: Azure CLI references for Azure IoT
+title: Azure CLI references for Azure IoT | Microsoft Docs
-description: Azure CLI reference landing page for Azure IoT
+description: Learn how to use the Azure CLI to manage Azure IoT.
+With over 100 different commands available, you can work effectively with Azure IoT from a command line.
 author: dbradish-microsoft
 manager: barbkess
 ms.devlang: azurecli
 ms.topic: reference
-ms.date: 04/09/2021
+ms.date: 09/21/2021
 ms.author: dbradish
 ms.service: azure-cli
 ms.reviewer: paymaun.heidari
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: azure cli references, azure iot, azure maps, azure tsi
 ---

-# Azure CLI for Azure IoT
+# Azure CLI reference commands for Azure IoT

-The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources for many Azure services.
-For Azure IoT, over 100 different commands are available, which give you the ability to work effectively with the service from a command line.
+The Azure Command-Line Interface ([CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources for many Azure services.
+For Azure IoT, over 100 different commands are available, which give you the ability to work effectively with the service from a command-line.

-## References for IoT

-The [Azure IoT](/azure/iot-fundamentals/) CLI experience is composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure IoT CLI **extension**.
+The Azure CLI commands for [Azure IoT](/azure/iot-fundamentals/) are composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure CLI **extension** for IoT .

 IoT functionality in Azure CLI **core** is focused on infrastructure management and configuration.
 IoT Hub CRUD operations, or configuring IoT Hub message routes are typical use cases for core commands.

-The IoT **extension** introduces rich features and functionality to manage, manipulate and interact with the data, entities and objects on the infrastructure itself.
+The Azure CLI **extension** for IOT introduces rich features and functionality to manage, manipulate and interact with the data, entities and objects on the infrastructure itself.
 For example, managing fleets of devices, monitoring device-to-cloud events, and invoking cloud to device methods are all enabled via the IoT extension.
-The Azure IoT extension for Azure CLI unlocks the use of experimental or pre-release technology, which contributes to its versatility in various scenarios and use cases.
-The extension is automatically installed the first time you run an extension reference.
+The Azure CLI extension for IoT unlocks the use of experimental or pre-release technology, which contributes to its versatility in various scenarios and use cases.
+Azure CLI extensions are automatically installed the first time you run an extension reference.
 For more information about extension references, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).

-### Reference commands

 > [!NOTE]
 > You're prompted to install an extension reference on first use.
 Or, you can use the `az extension add` command to manually install an extension.

+## Reference command List

+List of Azure CLI references that can be used to manage Azure IoT, reference type and reference descriptions:

 | Reference | Core or extension | Description
 |-|-|-|